Karol-Wisniewski/flask-neo4j/README.md

-# API using flask in Python
+# API using flask in Python conecting with AuraDB online instance of neo4j

 API description: